 Stabilize or Mobilize?

 If the body senses instability, it’ll shorten your range of motion for a movement.
 It basically puts on the brakes so you don’t hurt yourself.
-This, a lot of times, is why people quarter squat.
+For example, this if often why people quarter squat.
 They simply don’t have the strength and stability to control their bodies in those larger ranges of motion.

 Make the mobility movements specific to what you are going to train for the day.
-Also, think dynamic movement versus static hold drills.
-The last thing you want to do in your warm up is static stretching.
+Also, think dynamic mobility drills versus static hold drills.
+The last thing you want to do in your warm-up is static stretching.
 We want to prep the muscles for the workout ahead.
 This means moving the joints through a full range of motion, even during your workout prep!

 Lower Body Workout Prep Example